 Since the early 1970’s, the Department of Health and Human Services (HHS), Office of the Inspector General (OIG) has the authority and responsibility “to protect the integrity of Department of Health & Human Services (HHS) programs as well as the health and welfare of program beneficiaries”.
 The OIG is acting in the people’s best interest to regulate and enforce violations of healthcare fraud, waste, and abuse.

-The OIG was created in 1976 and oversees more than 300 other HHS programs.
+The HHS Office of Inspector General (OIG) was created in 1976 and oversees more than 300 other HHS programs.
 The most common and well known are Medicare, Medicaid, TriCare, and CHIPs.
 Others include the Centers for Disease Control and Prevention, National Institutes of Health, and the Food and Drug Administration.
 HHS OIG is the largest Inspector General’s office in the federal government, with approximately 1,600 employees.

 A person or entity becomes excluded or sanctioned and placed on an exclusion list maintained by the OIG called the List of Excluded Individuals or Entities (LEIE).
 According to OIG, there are two types of exclusions – mandatory and permissive.